BBD_logo.png

 In this example you have found that both you and your conversation partner care deeply about adoption.
 You don’t agree about same-sex couples adopting children, but that’s fine - you weren’t trying to change anyone’s mind (right?).
 Now you two can work together to help children get into the best homes possible, whether led by a same-sex couple, or not.
 And won’t everyone be amazed that you are doing this together?
 Hope will spread, flowers will bloom.

 Have a story to share about Curious and Collaborative Conversations?
 Let us know!
 And: this tip sheet is just a start - want to go deeper?
-Learn more here and / or contact Rev. Marian Edmonds-Allen at marian@parity.nyc.
+Learn more here and / or contact Rev. Dr. Marian Edmonds-Allen at marian@parity.nyc.